 Other Life Insurance Settlement Options

-- Interest Income Option – With this option, the insurance company will retain the funds and pay out just a small amount of interest to the beneficiary on a regular basis.
+- Interest Income Option – With this option, the insurance company will keep the principal and pay out just a stated interest to the beneficiary on a regular basis.

 - Fixed Period Option – The fixed period option pays the beneficiary both principal and interest over a fixed period of time.
 If the primary beneficiary passes away prior to receiving the entire amount of the proceeds, the remaining amount of funds will be sent to the policy’s contingent beneficiary.